top of page

 I was a pall bearer and spoke at her funeral service.

-When I struggled and emotion overwhelmed me, I was reassured by the Celebrant conducting Pieta’s service – she placed her hand gently on my back and whispered words of encouragement into my ear.
+When I struggled and emotion overwhelmed me, I was reassured by the Celebrant – she placed her hand gently on my back and whispered words of encouragement into my ear.

 “You can do this – just breathe”.

-At the conclusion of the service, the Celebrant approached me and suggested I look into becoming a celebrant.
-I thought the idea was ridiculous and told her so.
-She said in 12 months she wanted to see my name on the Register of Celebrants, and she walked away.
+At the conclusion of the service, the Celebrant approached me and encouraged me to become a celebrant.
+I thought the idea was ridiculous and told her so... but then I thought about it.

 Maybe I could do this.
 It can’t hurt to try.

-I enrolled in the courses to become a Marriage and Funeral Celebrant online, taking additional units in dealing with grief and trauma.
+I enrolled in the courses to become a Marriage and Funeral Celebrant online, taking additional units in dealing with and managing grief and trauma.

 Over the next few months I completed the course work and applied for registration with the Department of the Attorney General.